TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Godel Terminal:

-- 200+ news sources aggregated
+- 2,565 news sources with sub-100ms delivery

-- Earnings call transcripts with summaries
+- Earnings call transcripts (TRAN command)

 - SEC filing search and analysis